From safari plains to spice island shores

 Transport

-Private safari vehicles, internal fligts, lake and dhow boat excursion.
+Private safari vehicles, internal flights, lake boat trip and traditional dhow sailing.

 Accommodation

-Comfortable hotels, beautiful safari lodges and comfortable tented safari camps, plus one simple cultural village stay
+Comfortable hotels, safari lodges and tented safari camps, plus a traditional cultural village stay.

 Meals